+Dr David Hancock of the Infrastructure and Projects Authority explains the future of infrastructure.
 Following the COVID crisis there is a golden opportunity to change the face of construction for the better; deliver sustained value for money, be more stable, more productive and more competitive.
 The government’s side of the bargain is to bring to market between £29 billion and £37 billion of contracts across economic and social infrastructure over the next year.

 Patrick Scannell explains how Buildots AI leverages the capacity of a simple hardhat mounted camera and state-of-the-art computer vision algorithms to track all activities on-site, and provide you with the information necessary to make the best decisions.
 As well as this, the footage is overlaid with the BIM model ensuring a constantly updated digital twin of your project.

 A key aspect of the company’s switch to the new format was a collaboration with AEC technology expert Nittygritty to develop Atvero.
 Microsoft365-based Atvero is a record management system which provides a single pane of glass for contractual deliverables, capable of being authored and published from anywhere.
 Technical Director Andy Hudson will recount Chapman Taylor’s digital transformation from inception to deployment while providing a glimpse of the future direction for www.atvero.com.